to5ta/js_zero/documentation/documentation.md

 # JS-Zero, a Online-RPG Prototype
 Technical notes and documentation
 # Game Design
+* TODO

-## Vision:
+## Vision
 Prototype for common 3rd-person-game.
-Closed Maps, rather riddles than quests, little npcs, a little melee and bow-shooting, a little, linear, closed story.
+Closed Maps, rather riddles than quests, only little npcs, a little melee and bow-shooting.
+A little, linear, closed story.

 ## Story Proposal